Honoring Heroes: Memorial Day in Klamath Falls

 Klamath Falls, Ore. – Memorial Day observations are still a major event in Klamath Falls, with good reason.

-“Klamath County has a little over 7,000 veterans in it.”
-Explains Klamath County Commissioner Derrick DeGroot.
+“Klamath County has a little over 7,000 veterans in it,” explained Klamath County Commissioner Derrick DeGroot.
 “About 12% of our population, which is well above the national average.”

 Hundreds lined Main Street in Klamath Falls for a Memorial Day Parade.